-The sod layer is made up of sandy-loam and displays a high density of nails, glass, and ceramics.
-At the bottom of level A3 the excavation unit began to display the trait of a fill episode.
+The sod layer was made up of sandy loam and displayed a high density of nails, glass, and ceramics.
+At the bottom of level A3 the excavation unit began to display the traits of a fill episode.
 The soil began to appear heavily mottled with mortar and brick fragments.
-Feature 28 emerges at approximately 1.25 feet below the surface.
-In the excavation units the archaeologists referred to this as level B1.
-At this depth in the excavation units the artifact assemblage contains a high density of household objects; ceramics vessels, metal can, items of clothing, and glass.
-Large and more complete objects appeared the further archaeologists dug away from the feature edge.
-Six complete soda bottles were recovered that have a date range from 1893-1920.
-These bottles were manufactured and distributed by the L and M Soda company in Quincy Illinois.
-In the B layers the soil is dark and loosely compacted signifying that the soil surrounding Feature 28 is indeed fill dirt used to cover a refuse pile.
+Feature 28 emerged at approximately 1.25 ft. below the surface.
+In the excavation units the archaeologists referred to this as Level B1.
+At this depth in the excavation units the artifact assemblage contained a high density of household objects; ceramics vessels, metal can fragments, items of clothing, and glass.
+Large and more complete objects appeared the farther archaeologists dug away from the feature edge.
+Six complete soda bottles were recovered that have a date range from 1893 to 1920.
+These bottles were manufactured and distributed by the L & M Soda Company in Quincy, Illinois.
+In the B layers the soil was dark and loosely compacted, providing evidence that the soil surrounding Feature 28 was indeed fill dirt used to cover a refuse pile.
 In the southern portion of Unit 10, the archaeologists discovered 104 broken bricks.
-These bricks were void of mortar and no complete bricks were discovered in this concentration.
-Beneath the rubble layer the archaeologists deemed the region level C1.
-Level C1 is comprised of architectural materials, brick, mortar, charcoal, and plaster.
-In level C2 panes of broken flat glass were stacked on top of one another.
+These bricks were devoid of mortar and no complete bricks were discovered in this concentration.
+Beneath the rubble layer the archaeologists identified Level C1.
+Level C1 was comprised of architectural materials, brick, mortar, charcoal, and plaster.
+In Level C2 panes of broken flat glass were stacked on top of one another.
 Underneath the pile of glass the excavation team discovered a 1903 penny.
-The soil in the Clayers continued to be a dark brown in color, consistent will the anticipated color of fill dirt.
+The soil in the C layers continued to be a dark brown in color, consistent with the anticipated color of fill materials.
 In these lower layers the archaeologists discovered many small personal objects, buttons, jewelry, a comb, and the two Presidential campaign buttons.